Chris Gutiérrez: Ultimate Fighting Championship

 Gutiérrez's second fight came on March 23, 2019, facing Ryan MacDonald, at UFC Fight Night: Thompson vs. Pettis.
 He won the fight via unanimous decision.

-Gutiérrez faced Geraldo de Freitas on August 10, 2019 at UFC Fight Night: Shevchenko vs. Carmouche 2.
+Gutiérrez faced Geraldo de Freitas on August 10, 2019, at UFC Fight Night: Shevchenko vs. Carmouche 2.
 He won the fight via a split decision.

-Gutiérrez faced Vince Morales on May 30, 2020 at UFC on ESPN: Woodley vs. Burns.
+Gutiérrez faced Vince Morales on May 30, 2020, at UFC on ESPN: Woodley vs. Burns.
 Utilising high volume of leg kicks, he won the fight via technical knockout in round two.

-Gutiérrez was expected to face Luke Sanders on August 1, 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
+Gutiérrez was expected to face Luke Sanders on August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
 However, Sanders was removed from the bout in mid-July for undisclosed reasons and replaced by promotional newcomer Cody Durden.
-The fight ended in draw.
+The fight ended in a draw.

-Gutiérrez faced Andre Ewell on February 13, 2021 at UFC 258.
+Gutiérrez faced Andre Ewell on February 13, 2021, at UFC 258.

 He won the fight via unanimous decision.